- DJI launches the DJI FlyCart 30 delivery drone;

 Other key features include:

-- Strong Signal: DJI FlyCart 30 is equipped with DJI O3 image transmission, and the image transmission distance can reach up to 20 km.
+Strong Signal: DJI FlyCart 30 is equipped with DJI O3 image transmission, and the image transmission distance can reach up to 20 km (FCC) or 8km (CE).
 Operators can also benefit from 4G enhanced image transmission.

-- DJI Transport: One-stop airborne cloud platform.
+DJI Delivery Hub: One-stop airborne cloud platform.
 Efficiently plan equipment tasks, fully control operation dynamics, centrally manage team resources, and statistically analyse multi-dimensional data.

 DJI FlyCart 30: Key Specifications